F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server Destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 Additionally, these virtual servers must be created in Traffic Group **None**.
 See the BIG-IP documentation for specific instructions on creating virtual servers.

-### Changing the BIG-IP Configuration utility (GUI) port
-Depending on the deployment requirements, the default managament port for the BIG-IP may need to be changed.
-To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.<br>
-***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
-BIG-IP v13.x and later in a single-NIC configuration uses port 8443.
-All prior BIG-IP versions default to 443 on the MGMT interface.<br>
-***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.

 ## Documentation